EylemPinkney/EylemPinkney/README.md

 QA Automation Engineer

-💕 I’m currently working on a project with framework Playwright VS Code
+💕 I’m currently working on a project with framework Playwright

 📫 How to reach me https://www.linkedin.com/in/eylempinkney/